VoxelPrismatic/prizm/README.md

 # PRIZM
 My first ever bot, PRIZM ;]

-> This repo is not updated very often, only big changes such as completely new code will be pushed weekly
+> This repo is not updated very often

 # What is PRIZM?
 PRIZM is a Discord bot that honestly has too many features.
 It can interact with Reddit,